Projects funded by the IVL

 Funding received: $5.2 million

 As New Zealand’s largest export earner, and directly employing 9 percent of the total workforce, a skilled workforce underpins the outcomes of the New Zealand-Aotearoa Government Tourism Strategy.
-MBIE is working with the tourism industry and other stakeholders to co-develop a Building the Tourism Workforce programme.
+MBIE has worked with the tourism industry and other stakeholders to co-develop a Building the Tourism Workforce programme.

-Funding from the IVL will support the implementation of the ‘Promote’ workstream of this work.
-This includes: improving awareness and perceptions of tourism and careers in tourism, and encouraging people into their first career-orientated experience in tourism, matching employers and perspective employees.
+2019/20 funding from the IVL supported the implementation of the ‘Promote’ workstream of this work.
+This included: improving awareness and perceptions of tourism and careers in tourism, and encouraging people into their first career-orientated experience in tourism, matching employers with perspective employees.

 Westland Tourism Initiatives

 Advanced the planning of a strategic long-term approach to destination management in Westland.

 Arthur’s Pass sits along one of the most popular tourist routes of the South Island.
 Pre-COVID-19 and border closures, more than 1 million people drove through it each year.
 Approximately 120,000 people used to stop at the former Arthur’s Pass National Park visitor centre.